Voting opens for 2025 Aurora Awards

 How to Vote in the Auroras

-- Once you're registered, log in to the Aurora Awards site, then go to the Member's Home page.
+- Log in to the Aurora Awards site, then go to the Member's Home page.

 - The Auroras use a ranked voting method (more info here).
 To vote, sort your choices from 1 (your favourite) to 5 (your least favourite), by dragging your selections with your mouse (or finger for touch screens) above the voting line (the line that says, “No pick underneath this line will be counted”).